IEA EBC Annex 64: Optimised Performance of Energy Supply Systems with Exergy Principles (Working period 2014-2018)

-This includes the analysis of possibilities for cascade heat utilisation, the identification of potentials for the integration of heat pumps, the comparison of national and international case studies and evaluation methods as well as the contribution of Austrian contributions.
-The main results of the Annex are "best practice examples" and guidelines for the exergy-optimised design of urban energy systems, which have been summarised in a comprehensive guidebook, taking into account exergy principles and Austrian expertise.
+In order to reduce CO2 emissions in cities, a holistic understanding of energy conversion processes is necessary.
+If alternative heat sources such as waste heat, ambient heat, solar and geothermal energy shuld be used, it is essential to consider the lower temperature level or exergy content of these heat sources.
+Accordingly, urban energy systems were analysed and optimised using the exergy approach within the framework of the EBC Annex 64.
+This includes the analysis of possibilities for cascading heat use, the identification of potentials for the integration of heat pumps as well as the comparison of national and international case studies and evaluation methods.
+The main results of the Annex are best practice examples and guidelines for the exergy-optimised design of urban energy systems, which have been summarised in a comprehensive guidebook, taking into account exergy principles and Austrian expertise.

 Cities are responsible for more than 2/3 of final energy consumption.
-To reduce CO2 emissions, it is essential to increase energy efficiency in consumption and the share of renewable energies.
-A holistic understanding of the consumer structures and conversion processes, which also takes temperature levels into account, is necessary to increase the potential in the heating and cooling sector.
-So far, however, energy planning in cities has essentially been based on a balance between energy demand and generation capacities.
+In order to reduce CO2 emissions, it is essential to increase energy efficiency in consumption and the share of renewable energies.
+A holistic understanding of consumer structures and conversion processes is necessary to increase the potentials in the heating and cooling sector.
+In particular for the use of alternative heat sources such as waste heat, ambient heat, solar and geothermal energy, the consideration of the lower temperature level or "exergy" content of these heat sources is important.
+So far, however, energy planning in cities has essentially been based on the balancing of energy demand and generation capacities.

 Austria, Denmark, Germany, Italy, the Netherlands, Sweden, USA and Turkey

 Austrian Institute of Technology GmbH (AIT)

 Tel.: +43 (0) 50550-6695